-Towns of miles and lead Farmely Type of misconduct Examples Cheating while under supervised conditions A student: Supervised Conditions begins to write during perusal time or continues to write after the instruction to stop writing is given uses unauthorised equipment or materials has any notation written on the body, clothing or any object brought into an assessment roomcommunicates with any person other than a supervisor during an examination eg through speaking, signing, electronic device or other means such as Collusion passing notes, making gestures or sharing equipment with another student.
-When: more than one student works to produce a response and that response is submitted as individual work by one or multiple students a student assists another student to commit an act of academic misconduct a student gives or receives a response to an assessment.
-Contract A student: cheating/significant contribution of help arranges for a tutor, parent/carer or any person in a supporting role to Contribution of neip complete or contribute significantly to the response pays for a person or a service to complete a response to an assessment sells or trades a response to an assessment Copying work A student: deliberately or knowingly makes it possible for another student to copy responses looks at another student's work during an exam copies another student's work during an exam.
-Disclosing or receiving A student: information about an gives or accesses unauthorised information that compromises the integrity of assessment the assessment, such as stimulus or suggested answers/responses, prior to completing a response to an assessment Fabricating makes any attempt to give or receive access to secure assessment materials.
-A student: invents or exaggerates data lists incorrect or fictitious references.
-Impersonation A student: arranges for another person to complete a response to an assessment in their place eg impersonating the student in a performance or supervised assessment completes a response to an assessment in place of another student.
+Time of missenders Evenueles Type of misconduct Examples Cheating while under supervised conditions A student: Supervised Conditions begins to write during perusal time or continues to write after the instruction to stop writing is given uses unauthorised equipment or materials tases disautionised equipment of materials has any notation written on the body, clothing or any object brought into an assessment room communicates with any person other than a supervisor during an examination the second state of th eg through speaking, signing, electronic device or other means such as passing notes, making gestures or sharing equipment with another student.
+Collusion When: • more than one student works to produce a response and that response is submitted as individual work by one or multiple students a student assists another student to commit an act of academic misconduct a student gives or receives a response to an assessment.
+Contract A student: cheating/significant arranges for a tutor, parent/carer or any person in a supporting role to contribution of help complete or contribute significantly to the response pays for a person or a service to complete a response to an assessment Copying work sells or trades a response to an assessment Copying work A student: deliberately or knowingly makes it possible for another student to copy responses looks at another student's work during an exam copies another student's work during an exam.
+Disclosing or receiving information about an A student: assessment gives or accesses unauthorised information that compromises the integrity of the assessment, such as stimulus or suggested answers/responses, prior to completing a response to an assessment makes any attempt to give or receive access to secure assessment materials.
+Fabricating A student: invents or exaggerates data lana ana ana ati an lists incorrect or fictitious references.
+Impersonation A student: arranges for another person to complete a response to an assessment in their place, an imporporating the student in a performance or supervised. place eg impersonating the student in a performance or supervised assessment completes a response to an assessment in place of another student.
 Misconduct during an examination A student distracts and/or disrupts others in an assessment room.
 Plagiarism or lack of A student completely or partially copies or alters another person's work without referencing attribution (another person's work may include text, audio or audiovisual material, figures, tables, design, images, information or ideas).
 This includes the use of AI to complete assessment.
-Self-plagiarism A student duplicates work or part of work already submitted as a response to an assessment instrument in the same or any other subject.
+Self-plagiarism Con plugiumom A student duplicates work or part of work already submitted as a response to an assessment instrument in the same or any other subject.